 ‘As always they had a lovely time and it really shows when they get home.
 They become much more enthusiastic about music and all sorts of other things as well.’

 ‘Thank you once again … I just wish you could hear what we hear when he returns from camp – come to that – see his face when he receives confirmation that he has a place.'

-Each camp has a staff and around 36 volunteers, all with CRB/DBS clearance, who give their services to the NYMC each summer.
+Each camp has a staff and around 36 volunteers, all with DBS clearance, who volunteer their services to the NYMC each summer.
 Alongside tutorial staff, there are caterers, maintenance staff and those who meet the pastoral needs of campers.
 This group of exceptional people -- many of whom are former campers -- returns year after year to form a very capable and sociable team.
 Their generosity helps to ensure that the opportunities available to campers in the past continue for a new generation.